 Visual Field Testing

 The visual field may be measured in greater detail with a tangent screen or a Goldmann perimeter.
 With these tests, the person stares at the center of a black screen or a hollow, white, spherical device (which resembles a small satellite dish).
 An object or a light is moved slowly from the periphery toward the center of vision from many different directions.
 The person indicates when light is first seen out of the corner of the eye.
 A mark is made on the screen or perimeter indicating where the person can see, thus allowing recognition of blind spots.
-Visual fields can be measured using computerized automated perimetry.
-Here, the person stares at the center of a large shallow bowl and presses a button whenever a flash of light is seen.
+Visual fields can also be measured using computerized automated perimetry.
+In this test, the person stares at the center of a large shallow bowl and presses a button whenever a flash of light is seen.

 Color Vision Testing